Fundu Lagoon Resort

 2. There is still a lot to discover on Pemba Island, tourism is still in its infancy.

 6. The people on Pemba Island are friendly.
-In the city, people at the market invite you to their booth to taste fruit and share jokes.
+In the city, people in the market will invite you to their stall to taste fruits and share jokes.

-Pemba Island is an idyllic and pristine destination for wonderful snorkeling, diving, sailing and undistrubed lazing on the deserted beaches.
+Pemba Island is an idyllic and pristine destination for wonderful snorkeling, diving, sailing and undisturbed lazing on the deserted beaches.

 Pemba Island is the habitat of the rare ‘flying fox’ (a bat), many species of birds and a vibrant marine life.